Welcome! Here I’ll show you 5 of the best air purifiers for college dorms along with the details & pros and cons to know before buying.

 What kind of air purifier do I need?

 Examples of products that claim to use special features like ozone or ions (charged air elements) to clean the air.
 Left: An ionizer air purifier.
 Right: An ozone generator.
-Ionizers aren’t as effective as a filter-based purifier and aren’t recommend.
+Ionizers aren’t as effective as a filter-based purifiers and aren’t recommended.
 Ozone generators are similar, but can be more effective but only at dangerous ozone production levels.
 Both can produce by-products that can irritate your breathing passageways and are best avoided.

 Stay away from “ionizers” and ozone generators!
 These are often very ineffective and a waste of your hard-earned money!
 The level of ozone at which point they become effective at purifying the air is unsafe and will cause several health problems (or at the very least, discomfort).

 I recommend picking a quality HEPA filter air purifier.
 Ionizers and ozone generators sold as “purifiers” just don’t have the proven performance of a good filter-based purifier.
 That’s because they don’t remove contaminants quickly & efficiently like how a HEPA purifier does.

 ★ 5 of the best air purifiers for college dorms ★